Janesville, Wisconsin

-Janesville is a city in and the county seat of Rock County, Wisconsin, United States.
+Janesville is a city in, and the county seat of Rock County, Wisconsin, United States.
+The population was 65,615 at the 2020 census, and was estimated at 66,428 in 2024, making it the tenth-most populous city in Wisconsin.
+The Janesville–Beloit Metropolitan statistical area, consisting solely of Rock County, has an estimated 165,461 residents in the 2024 estimate.
 It is located along the Rock River in southern Wisconsin.
-It is the tenth-most populous city in the state, with a population of 65,615 at the 2020 census.
-The Janesville–Beloit metropolitan statistical area, consisting solely of Rock County, has an estimated 165,000 residents.